Turao/go-worker/README.md

 - apiserver
   - server.go: decorates a `http.server` with the `worker` service
-  - transport.go: decodes http requests / encodes http responses
+  - transport.go: decodes http requests, encodes http responses
-  - endpoint.go: decorates services with custom instrumentation (monitoring, tracing, ...)
+  - endpoint.go: implements an anti-fragile layer, independent of transport (just like a controller)
   - logging.go: decorates services with custom logging (what is being called and when)
   - service.go: provides application-level features
 - worker